mwernli/digilog-crawling/README.md

 ```
 docker exec -it digilog-postgres psql postgresql://digilog@localhost/digilog
 ```
+## Logging
+All logs go to Kibana via Dockers fluentd-driver.
+Navigate to http://localhost:5601 to inspect the logs.
+Filter for
+@log_name to see the log output of a container of a specific image (postgres-db, flyway, mongo-db, scrapy).
 ## Crawling
 ### Running a crawl
 Use the scrapy-image built above to run a crawl of a webpage like so:
 ```
-docker run --rm MODE -v "$PWD/digilog":/src --network digilog-data-network scrapy crawl simple -a url=URL
+docker run --rm <MODE> -v "$PWD/digilog":/src --network digilog-data-network --log-driver fluentd --log-opt fluentd-address="localhost:24224" --log-opt tag="scrapy" scrapy simple <URL>
 ```
-where `MODE` is one of the following (see also [official docker documentation](https://docs.docker.com/engine/reference/run/)):
+where `<MODE>` is one of the following (see also [official docker documentation](https://docs.docker.com/engine/reference/run/)):
 * `-d` will run the container in the background.
 Check the status of the running container with `docker ps`, or use `docker attach` to connect to the container and check the generated debug output.
 * `-it` will run the container in interactive mode and will print all generated output directly on your console.

-Note that the `URL` must include the protocol (http[s]://).
+Note that the `<URL>` must include the protocol (http[s]://).

 Additionally, any further configuration settings can be passed to scrapy with the syntax `-s SETTING_KEY1=value1 SETTING_KEY2=value2`, as documented [here](https://docs.scrapy.org/en/latest/topics/settings.html).
 For example, use `-s DEPTH_LIMIT=3` to limit the depth of the crawl on large websites.